HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/dx-update-webshpere-for-oidc.md

     ```

-1. From here, find the `userSecurityNameMapping` config attribute in the realmConfiguration and change the value of property `propertyForOutput` to `uniqueName` as outlined below:
+2. Find the `userSecurityNameMapping` config attribute in the realmConfiguration and change the value of the property `propertyForOutput` to `uniqueName`:

     ```xml
     # before